joao-arthur/assets/blog/interfaces/en.md

 - Annotation syntax that allows for `@Nullable` and `@NotNull` (There are many implementations from different libs)
 - `throws` keyword to make error handling explicit
-- _Mockito_ and similar libraries to mock injected dependencies during runtime.
+- _Mockito_ and similar libraries to mock injected dependencies during runtime

 ```java
 import org.jetbrains.annotations.NotNull;